vulnhublab/go-threatmatrix/examples/client/client.md

 From `IntelXClientOptions` you can add your own timeout to your requests as well.

 ## Logger
-To ease  developers' work go-intelx provides a logger for easy debugging and tracking!
+To ease  developers' work go-threatmatrix provides a logger for easy debugging and tracking!
 For the logger we used [logrus](https://github.com/sirupsen/logrus) because of 2 reasons:
 1. Easy to use
 2. Extensible to your liking